A Parent Guide to Understanding

 The ELPAC is aligned to the California English Language Development Standards.
 These standards can be found at https://www.cde.ca.gov/sp/el/er/documents/eldstndspublication14.pdf.

-Sample questions, as well as links to practice tests and resources, are available on the Starting Smarter web page at https://elpac.startingsmarter.org.
+Sample questions, as well as links to practice tests and resources, are available on the Starting Smarter web page at https://elpac.startingsmarter.org or simply click Sample Practice test K-12 to access a practice test.

-More information about the ELPAC can be found on the California Department of Education ELPAC web page at https://www.cde.ca.gov/ta/tg/ep/.
+More information about the ELPAC can be found on the California Department of Education ELPAC web page at https://www.cde.ca.gov/ta/tg/ep/ or in the videos below:

 For more information about your child’s scores, contact your child’s teacher or the school office.